pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-metalswap.md

 To begin your test run, visit the MetalSwap demo interface at [https://testnet-linea.metalswap.finance](https://testnet-linea.metalswap.finance).

-This demo operates on the Linea Testnet using two **custom fake tokens called: "WBTC" and "USDC"**.
+This demo operates on the PepeSync Testnet using two **custom fake tokens called: "WBTC" and "USDC"**.
 These demo tokens will allow you to simulate operations as if they were real, without the risk of losing actual funds.

 The following steps will guide you on how to operate the demo: